M. R. Akhtar Mukul: Chorompotro

 Mukul started the program from the clandestine Shwadhin Bangla Betar Kendra, the radio station run by the Bangladesh Government in Exile in India during the liberation war in 1971 (25 March-16 December) against Pakistani armed forces.

 Chorompotro, meaning 'the ultimate mail', or an 'ultimatum' was the radio program.
 Between 25 May and 16 December 1971 Mukul broadcast the feature in 117 episodes in 206 days.
 In Chorompotro, Mukul used a dramatically funny voice and caricatured the positions of the military President of Pakistan Yahya Khan, the members of his government, his civilian allies like Zulfiqar Ali Bhutto, his governors in occupied Bangladesh, army generals and soldiers as well as Pakistan's international allies including the US and China.
 His language was full of verbal insults.
-In his offensive language, he used various Bengali dialects of Bangladesh as well as songs and proverbs, folk stories and jokes; and the program found popularity amongst all Bengalees including the freedom fighters, the Bengalee refugees in India as well as the general population in both occupied Bangladesh and West Bengal in India.
+In his offensive language, he used various Bengali dialects of Bangladesh as well as songs and proverbs, folk stories and jokes; and the program found popularity amongst all Bengalis including the freedom fighters, the Bengali refugees in India as well as the general population in both occupied Bangladesh and West Bengal in India.
 The broadcasts remained anonymous until the final episode and the final words where he disclosed his name.

 Chorompotro turned out not to be popular with the authorities in Bangladesh after the liberation and its tapes and scripts stored in the vault of the state radio station were burnt after a change of government in 1975.
 It was only in 2000 that Chorompotro was printed and published as a collection by Mukul himself.

 Between 1960 and 2000, Mukul authored thirty more books on subjects like the liberation war and the Bengali language movement of 1952.